rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 RethinkDB offers a flexible query language, intuitive operations and monitoring APIs, and is easy to setup and learn.

+See the post [Advancing the realtime web][] for more technical details on RethinkDB's mission.

+[Advancing the realtime web]: http://rethinkdb.com/blog/realtime-web/

 ## When is RethinkDB a good choice? ##

 RethinkDB is a great choice when your applications could benefit from